mitchallen/mitchallen/README.md

 ### Apple App Store

-I'm currently working on a new set of apps for the Apple App Store:
+I recently published a new set of apps for the Apple App Store:

 * https://apps.apple.com/us/developer/mitchell-allen/id428796206